 Harassment on the basis of sex is a violation of Section 703 of Title VII of the Civil Rights Act of 1974.
 Sexual harassment is any repeated or unwanted verbal or physical sexual advance, sexually explicit derogatory statements, or sexually discriminatory remarks made by someone on campus which are offensive or objectionable to the recipient or which causes the recipient discomfort or humiliation or which interferes with the recipient's performance.
-EOCC does not condone such sexual harassment.
+ESCC does not condone such sexual harassment.
 Any questions or allegations regarding such harassment at Enterprise should be directed to the Dean of Instruction, at the Enterprise Campus, (334) 347-2623, ext.
-2241, the Dean of Instruction-Student Services at the Aviation Campus at Ozark, (334) 774-5113, ext.
-3601, or the Director of the Aviation Center in Mobile, (251) 438-2816, ext.
+2241, the Dean of Alabama Aviation Center at the Alabama Aviation Center at Ozark, (334) 774-5113, ext.
+3601, or the Director of the Alabama Aviation Center at Mobile, (251) 438-2816, ext.
 5101.